masauve/camel-account-pipeline/openapi/README.md

 The path, URL and specification is abstrated and separated from the implementation

-The path is defined in the OpenAPI document: [path](https://github.com/masauve/camel-account-pipeline/blob/290ffa217c73426bf8de5089ce6f3a0853ea5360/openapi/open-api.v1.schema.yaml#L10)
+The path is defined in the OpenAPI document: [code example](https://github.com/masauve/camel-account-pipeline/blob/290ffa217c73426bf8de5089ce6f3a0853ea5360/openapi/open-api.v1.schema.yaml#L10)

 the implementation is linked to the specification by operationId:
 <ul>